elsa-workflows/elsa-documentation/v3/src/pages/docs/installation/aspnet-apps-workflow-server.md

 dotnet new web -n "WorkflowServer.Api" -f net7.0
 ```

-CD into the project's root directory and add the `Elsa` and `Elsa.Workflows.Api` packages:
+CD into the project's root directory and add the following packages:

 ```shell
 cd WorkflowServer.Api